richard-livingston/json-view/README.md

 // Remove word filter by setting a false value. view.filterText = null;

+// Always show count of object or array. view.showCountOfObjectOrArray = true;

 // Cannot change the value of JSON and remove "+" and "x" buttons. view.readonly = true;